ovn-org/ovn-kubernetes/docs/okeps/okep-4456-egressip-on-user-defined-networks.md

 ### Upgrade risks for both IC / non-IC for Cluster Default Network

-The Upgrade may have a minimal impact for a shorter period of time particularly for pod's egress traffic for both primary and secondary EgressIPs.
+The upgrade may have a minimal impact for a shorter period of time particularly for pod's egress traffic for both primary and secondary EgressIPs.
 For primary EgressIP, the new design has to reconcile existing ovn-cluster-router LRPs and ovn-gateway-router SNATs with new LRPs and corresponding br-ex SNAT entries.
-For secondary EgressIP, it has to reconcile existing ip and ip table rules because the new rules match only on packet marking.
+For secondary EgressIP, it has to reconcile existing ip rule and IPTable rules because the new rules match only on packet marking.

 This impact on primary EgressIP may be solved by making EgressIP resync logic to create br-ex SNAT entries, LRP on ovn-gateway-router for packet marking first and then delete existing ovn-gateway-router SNATs.